1934 Auckland Rugby League season: Season News

+Club teams by grade participation

 Auckland Rugby League meetings

 At the annual meeting of the junior management committee on 20 March the report they received showed that the number of players and clubs had increased by over 11% and 14% respectively.
 Registration fees were an increase on 1932 by £12 4/6.
 Mr. D. Wilkie was elected chairman, Mr. E. Chapman deputy chairman, while Mr. Mr. W.F.
 Clarke was elected secretary to replace the long serving and retiring Mr. T.R.
 Davis.
 Davis was later appointed as a life member of New Zealand Rugby League, as was Arthur Ball (ex-chairman of the Auckland Rugby League Referees’ Association, and C. Adamson (ex-chairman of the Junior Management Committee).

 The annual meeting of the Auckland Rugby League was held in the League Rooms, Grey Buildings, on Monday, 9 April.
 The report presented showed that the balance-sheet figures improved on the previous season.
 "The principal of sharing the gate receipts with the clubs competing... has without doubt proved very beneficial in creating the team spirit to improve the standard of play required for No. 1 ground qualification each week-end and also has been reflected in a greater esprit de corps amongst club members, as well as a correspondingly enhanced friendly rivalry between the contestants that in turn excites public patronage to Carlaw Park".
 The gate takings were over £400, being available as grants to senior clubs in 1933.
 The working gate takings were £1,953 12/9 from club matches (an increase of £158).
 Ground rents of £154 7/ were lower but profits of £196 18/ were recorded from matches with visiting provincial teams.
 Registered player fees accounted for £99 12/ and this combined with donations and the earlier stated income meant total receipts of £2,636 2/5.
 Expenditure was £487 17/6 on ground rents, £340 17/2 on maintenance and upkeep of the park and grounds, £175 on staffing grounds and cost to officials, and minor expenses.
 This meant a balance of £21 4’8 to be carried forward.
 The profit and loss account showed a surplus of assets valued at £6,415 19/7.